API#

 onnxruntime.create_and_register_allocator(arg0: OrtMemoryInfo, arg1: OrtArenaCfg) None#

-onnxruntime.create_and_register_allocator_v2(arg0: str, arg1: OrtMemoryInfo, arg2: Dict[str, str], arg3: OrtArenaCfg) None#
+onnxruntime.create_and_register_allocator_v2(arg0: str, arg1: OrtMemoryInfo, arg2: dict[str, str], arg3: OrtArenaCfg) None#

 Telemetry events#